Laharnar/MothershipHell_Prototype_3/README.md

 Final result should be at least 10 minutes of playable prototype with spaceships using AI, turrets, building and missions.

 Creator: Marko Laharnar (marko.laharnar@gmail.com)

+Additional Ntes:
+7.9.2019 Testing out the basic Unit tests a bit.
+I'll use them as needed, to get more complex chunks working.